ColonelMaslaev/driver_ta/README.md

     boundary_name varchar,
     boundary_geometry geometry)

-Driver and shift tables contain sample data inserted by init.sql, while boundaries table is empty (see below) When the application is run, Swagger UI can be accessed at:
+Driver, status and shift tables contain sample data inserted by init.sql, while boundaries table is empty (see below) When the application is run, Swagger UI can be accessed at:

 http://localhost:8080/swagger-ui/index.html